Last updated:

 Vision and hearing

-Berkshire Sensory Consortium Service provides support for hearing impairment, visual impairment and multi-sensory impairment.
+Berkshire Sensory Consortium Service provides support for children and young people who are deaf, vision or multi-sensory impaired.

 Children aged 5 and under